Piezoline - worth knowing about piezo mechanics

 Imax – peak current required for sinusoidal operation (in A)

 C – capacitance of the actuator (in F)

 During dynamic operation, a typical class-A amplifier has to provide energy only while charging the piezo.
 This energy, that has to be provided by the power supply, is then dissipated into heat during the discharging process.
 Averaging the forward charging current over the whole period of motion gives the average current:

 Iav – average current provided by the amplifier for sinusoidal operation (in A)

 10.3.
 Electrical power

-Because of the high current that is needed for dynamical applications, the electrical power needed is high as well.
-The power Pmax for sinusoidal oscillation (with frequency f) of a piezoelement with capacitance C will be:
+Because of the high current that is needed for dynamical applications, the electrical power needed can also be high.
+The average power Pav for unipolar, harmonic operation with frequency f of a piezo element with capacitance C will be:

 Example Number 24